Gouge flap: Development

 portion of the wing are similar in shape and proportion.
 The flap moves on tracks, rotating conically about an imaginary axis below the wing, nearly parallel to the trailing edge.
 When open, the flap increases the wing chord and the wing area."

-The British Aeronautical Research Committee's research paper R&M No. 1753 concluded, among other things, that Gouge flaps half and fully open, decreased take-off distance by 14% and 23% respectively and decreased the distance from starting to clearing a "50 ft obstacle" by 21% and 23% respectively.
-Speed at take-off was "reduced by 3 and 8 m.p.h, respectively."
+The British Aeronautical Research Committee's research paper R&M No. 1753 concluded, among other things, that Gouge flaps at the half and fully open positions, decreased take-off distance by 14% and 23% respectively; and decreased the distance from the starting point of a takeoff to clearing a "50 ft [50 ft] obstacle" by 21% and 23% respectively.
+Speed at take-off was "reduced by 3 and 8 m.p.h.
+[3 and], respectively."

 History

-Short Brothers first installed the Gouge flap on a Scion fitted with the (scaled-down) wings being prepared for the Short Empire flying-boat.
+Short Brothers first installed the Gouge flap on a Scion fitted with scaled-down versions of the wings being prepared for the Short Empire flying-boat.
 The flaps on this aircraft, which was designated 'M.3', were submitted to extensive testing by the Royal Aircraft Establishment Farnborough, their report appearing as R&M No. 1753 (see Bibliography below).
-Shorts used the Gouge flaps on several successful aircraft types, e.g. the Empire boats, the Short S.26 G-class 'Golden Boats', the Short Sunderland and the Stirling.
+Short used the Gouge flaps on several successful aircraft types, e.g. the Empire boats, the Short S.26 G-class 'Golden Boats', the Short Sunderland and the Stirling.

-When Flight Magazine described the Fowler flap in 1942, the article's subtitle read "An American High-lift Device With Properties Similar to Those of the Better-known British Types", and the Gouge, Handley Page, and Fairey/Youngman flaps were all given equal mention.
+When the aviation periodical Flight described the Fowler flap in 1942, the article's subtitle read "An American High-lift Device With Properties Similar to Those of the Better-known British Types", and the Gouge, Handley Page, and Fairey/Youngman flaps were all given equal mention.
 The Gouge flap, although widely used on Shorts aircraft, was not adopted by other manufacturers, several of which developed their own variants.
-The Aeronautical Research Council's R&M no. 2622 entitled "The Aerodynamic Characteristics of Flaps" dated 1947 compared many variants but merely mentions the Gouge flap in a footnote on p.
+The Aeronautical Research Council's 1947 paper R&M No. 2622, entitled "The Aerodynamic Characteristics of Flaps", compared many variants but merely mentions the Gouge flap in a footnote on p.
 10, where it is described as being "rather like the Blackburn flap ... but with no slot between the flap and wing."

 The advantage of the extra value of the maximum lift coefficient provided by a slot acted in the Fowler flap's success relative to the Gouge flap, as did its natural tendency to retract itself in flight.

-Shorts themselves did not use the Gouge flap on their next project, the Shetland, preferring the use of slotted flaps on this large seaplane.
+Short Brothers did not use the Gouge flap on their next project after the Stirling, the Shetland, preferring the use of slotted flaps on this large seaplane.